aws-samples/service-catalog-framework-with-cross-account-codepipeline/README.md

-# AWS Service Catalog Framework with Cross Account CodePipelines
+# AWS Service Catalog Framework with a Cross Account CodePipeline

 This repository consists of a framework to deploy an AWS Service Catalog Portfolio and a [Cross Account CodePipeline](three-stage-cross-account-pipeline/README.md).